The Impact of Police Radio Encryption on Communities

 • FOIA requests take months and are often denied

-Before 2020: Digital radio existed for years, encryption possible but rarely used for routine dispatch
+Before 2020, digital radio had existed for years; encryption was possible but rarely used for routine dispatch.

-Pattern: When scanners exposed what police wanted hidden, encryption suddenly became "urgent."
-This isn't about safety—it's about avoiding accountability.
+When scanners exposed what police wanted hidden, encryption suddenly became urgent.
+The pattern is not about safety—it is about avoiding accountability.

-• 2020 Protests: Scanners documented racist remarks by officers that official channels never would have revealed
+• During the 2020 protests, scanners documented racist remarks by officers that official channels never would have revealed

 • Uvalde Shooting: Radio communications exposed chaotic response that contradicted official heroism narrative